 clients or in mental health field preferred.

-and housekeeping abilities, ability to plan, organize and maintain family-type
+- Ability to plan, organize and maintain family-type

 living environment; parenting capacities for nurturing and guidance of